Tips and tricks

 by default).

-The first one is for displaying the note name guides:
+hotkey toggles the note name guides:

 Chord tool

-By double-clicking on a row in the piano roll, you invoke the chord tool:
+By double-clicking on a row in the piano roll you invoke the chord tool:

 Knife tool